ghengeveld/react-redux-styleguide/README.md

 ### Arrow functions

-- Prefer named functions and name them properly.
+- Consider anonymous functions deprecated.
+We have arrow functions for that now.
 - Use arrow functions only as part of a larger (named) entity, not as a stand-alone entity.
 - Declare functions after using them by leveraging function hoisting.

-The most abused feature of ES6 is the arrow function syntax.
+With the addition of the arrow function syntax, we have gained a very elegant and convenient way to define anonymous functions.
+Because they use 'lexical this', usage of `this` is more predictable.
+Therefore you should use arrows instead of regular anonymous functions.

+Unfortunately, it's tempting to forgo regular functions entirely and switch to arrows completely.
 Developers seem to think that with arrows, they never have to write that pesky `function` keyword again.
-Unfortunately for them, a fully fledged function definition still has its merits.
-Arrow functions have two major drawbacks: they are anonymous and they don't stand out in the code.
+However, a fully fledged function definition still has its merits.
+Arrow functions have various benefits, but also two major drawbacks: they are anonymous and they don't stand out in the code.

 The most important thing when writing readable code is to name things.
 Naming your functions is the best way to document what your code does.
 A well named function relieves the burden of having to read and comprehend the actual code.
-Another drawback of anonymous functions are that they don't encourage reuse.
+Another drawback of anonymous functions is that they don't encourage reuse.
 With arrows it's too easy to write a new function for each use case rather then reuse more generic functions.
 Finally, anonymous functions commonly aren't exported, which makes them hard to unit test.

 That being said, arrow functions certainly have their place.
 They are incredibly convenient as callback functions and when combined with array methods (map, reduce, forEach, filter, etc.) or other functional constructs they make for very elegant code.
 In the end it's up to you to find the right balance between elegance and documentation.
+Whenever you've written an arrow function, take a step back and consider if using a named function instead would improve readability.

 Like the Angular Style Guide we recommend the use of [function hoisting] in order to put your primary code at the top and implementation details at the bottom.
 Such code is much easier to read because it's in chronologic order and focuses on the bigger picture.
+If you've ever implemented this rule from the Angular Style Guide, you know this will let you grok the contents of a file much faster.

 You can of course assign your arrow function to a variable in order to 'name' it.
 Feel free to choose this approach if it fits your coding style, but consider your less functional-oriented colleagues.
 However, this makes regular variables and functions look extremely similar, making it harder to tell them apart.
 You will also lose the benefits of function hoisting.
+However there are also use cases where this style makes more sense, particularly if the function is a one-liner.
+Using a named function here would require at least three lines of code.

 [function hoisting]: https://github.com/johnpapa/angular-styleguide#function-declarations-to-hide-implementation-details